-Bertucci’s Inc., the chain of Italian eateries rooted in the Boston area, will be auctioned off after filing for bankruptcy protection amid intense competition for diners who have less time for sit-down dining
+Bertucci’s Inc., the chain of Italian eateries rooted in the Boston area, will be auctioned off after filing for bankruptcy protection amid intense competition for diners who have less time for sit-down dining.

 Bertucci’s sought protection from creditors under Chapter 11 of bankruptcy law, which usually allows a company to stay in business while it works out a turnaround plan.
-It owes about $110 million to lenders, and about $9 million to suppliers, landlords and other unsecured creditors, the company said in the court papers filed in Wilmington, Delaware.
+It owes about $110 million to lenders, and about $9 million to suppliers, landlords and other unsecured creditors, the company said in the court papers filed in Wilmington, Del.
 Units of CIT Group Inc. and Wells Fargo & Co. were listed as first lien lenders.
 The chain is owned by an affiliate of Levine Leichtman Capital Partners, court papers show.

 “Consumers have more options than ever for spending discretionary income, and their preferences continue to shift towards cheaper, faster alternatives,” the company said in its court papers.
 “Since 2011, Bertucci’s has experienced a year-over-year decline in sales and revenue.”